6 Perks Cruise Lines Offer Large Groups and Families

-The best perk possible?
+The best group benefit possible?
 A free cabin for two people or free passage for one person when a certain number of cabins are booked.
 Crystal Cruises’ Family Memories Program, for instance, gives a free berth to the 11th member of a paid full-fare group.
 With Carnival Cruises and Costa Cruises, groups get a free berth for every 15 paid passengers.
 Some lines, including Holland America Line, don’t dole out free cabins but instead offer a free upgrade for one or more of the group’s cabins.

-4. Drinks and Meals
+5. Drinks and Meals

-Cruise lines often treat groups to cocktail parties.
+Cruise lines often treat large groups to cocktail parties.
 For bookings of 15 or more people, for instance, Costa throws a one-hour party with free-flowing martinis, manhattans, and fruit punch.
 Now that’s cause for celebration.